Skip to main content

 Everyone should be proactively monitoring key metrics on IBM i.
 If you’re not already monitoring your system, I recommend getting started with IBM i System Monitors, which are included with Navigator for i.
 The feature article, Monitor Your IBM i Application and System Health, reviews why you should proactively monitor your system; this blog post shows you how to get started monitoring your system.

 System Monitors are found in the left navigation tree under Monitors.
 Expand Monitors, then click on System Monitors to display the system monitors that have been created.
 If you haven’t yet created any system monitors, this list is empty.
 You create a new system monitor by clicking on the Actions drop down to select Create New System Monitor….
 For a visual of this process, see Figure 1.
-Alternatively, expand All Tasks in the left navigation tree and select Create New System Monitor
+Alternatively, expand All Tasks in the left navigation tree and select Create New System Monitor.

 When you create a system monitor, you must give it a name.
 A description is optional, but it’s a good idea to be descriptive for both.
 When you click Next, you will be shown a list of monitor metrics to select from.
 Select the metrics you wish to include in your monitor and Add them to the list of Metrics to Monitor.